Second Cold War: Biden presidency (2021–2025)

+After the 2023 Chinese balloon incident, Evan Osnos wrote for The New Yorker "The blocs in this new cold war are hardening."
+Shortly after the Russian invasion of Ukraine, Germany had "announced a 'turning point in its relationship with Russia.
+The 2022 Madrid NATO summit hosted leaders from South Korea, Australia, Japan, and New Zealand, who all "voiced unprecedented concern about China's ambitions".
+The Biden administration strengthened the U.S.'s military ties and activities with Australia, Japan, India, and the Philippines, to "bolster its ability to defend Taiwan".

-In the October 2024 article for the TomDispatch blog, a history professor Alfred W. McCoy wrote that, despite rising renewed tensions between China and the US, the Asian–Pacific allies of the US would be likely losers.
-McCoy warned that, if China's numerous breaches on Taiwan become "a crippling embargo of Taiwan," the US would lose Taiwan, risking a break of "America's island chain in the Pacific littoral, pushing it back to a 'second island chain' in the mid-Pacific," regardless of the US's decisions on Taiwan.
-He further cited growing anti-American sentiment in the Philippines, the opposition toward AUKUS (trilateral security partnership between Australia, the United Kingdom, and the United States) from certain members of the Labor Party as a threat to Australia's sovereignty, and the Republican Party populism in the US under Trump (or his successor-in-line JD Vance) potentially curtailing the US's ability to maintain its alliance with the Asia–Pacific countries.
+In the October 2024 article for the TomDispatch blog, a history professor Alfred W. McCoy wrote that, despite rising renewed tensions between China and the US, the Asia-Pacific allies of the US would be likely losers.
+McCoy warned that, if China's numerous breaches on Taiwan become "a crippling embargo of Taiwan", the US would lose Taiwan, risking a break of "America's island chain in the Pacific littoral, pushing it back to a 'second island chain' in the mid-Pacific", regardless of the US's decisions on Taiwan.
+He further cited growing anti-American sentiment in the Philippines, the opposition toward AUKUS (trilateral security partnership between Australia, the United Kingdom, and the United States) from certain members of the Labor Party as a threat to Australia's sovereignty, and the Republican Party populism in the US under Trump (or his successor-in-line JD Vance) potentially curtailing the US's ability to maintain its alliance with the Asia-Pacific countries.

 In January 2025, almost two weeks before Biden ended his term, Hoover Institution senior fellow Niall Ferguson wrote that the US has had "a second cold war" with China for at least six years and that the war further intensified under the Biden administration.
-Ferguson drew comparisons between Trump and then-US President Ronald Reagan, like assassination attempts on them, but further suggested that Trump use the Reagan administration's past approach in foreign policy.
+Ferguson drew comparisons between Trump and then-US president Ronald Reagan, like assassination attempts on them, but further suggested that Trump use the Reagan administration's past approach in foreign policy.

 Second Trump presidency (2025–present)

 In early February 2025, Michael McFaul, a Stanford University political science professor and former US ambassador to Russia from 2012 to 2014, wrote via The Dispatch that Trump still viewed China as a major rival during his second term.
 McFaul criticised the second Trump administration for risking its chances to win "Cold War 2.0".
-He further criticised the administration's foreign policy decisions—for example, calling Canada a potential 51st state candidate, announcing possibility of obtaining Greenland from a NATO ally Denmark by either sale or military force, and attempts to shut down United States Agency for International Development (USAID)—for giving China and its ally Russia more advantage and risking ties with longtime US allies.
+He further criticised the administration's foreign policy decisions—for example, calling Canada a potential 51st state candidate, announcing possibility of obtaining Greenland from a NATO ally Denmark by either sale or military force, and attempts to shut down the United States Agency for International Development (USAID)—for giving China and its ally Russia more advantage and risking ties with longtime US allies.
 McFaul further wrote, "We will not be able to win Cold War 2.0 on our own."